djjudas21/photodb-perl/docs/FUNCTIONS.md

 * `$default` ID of default choice
 * `$autodefault` if default not set, count number of allowed options and if there's just 1, make it the default
 * `$skipok` whether it is ok to return `undef` if there are no options to choose from
-* `$table` table to run query again.
+* `$table` table to run query against.
 Part of the SQL::Abstract tuple
 * `$cols` columns to select for the ID and the description.
 Defaults to `('id', 'opt)`.
 Part of the SQL::Abstract tuple
 * `$where` where clause passed in as a hash, e.g. `{'field'=>'value'}`.
 Part of the SQL::Abstract tuple
 * `$keyword` keyword to describe the thing being chosen, e.g. `camera`.
 Defaults to attempting to figure it out with `&keyword`